Arthur Gore, 9th Earl of Arran: Marriage and children

-On 28 September 1974, Arran married Eleanor van Cutsem, daughter of Bernard van Cutsem and Lady Margaret Fortescue, and granddaughter of Hugh Fortescue, 5th Earl Fortescue, and heiress of the Fortescue seat of Castle Hill, in Devon.
+On 28 September 1974, Arran married Eleanor van Cutsem, member of the Van Cutsem family, daughter of Bernard van Cutsem and Lady Margaret Fortescue, and granddaughter of Hugh Fortescue, 5th Earl Fortescue, and heiress of the Fortescue seat of Castle Hill, in Devon.
 She was appointed a Member of the Order of the British Empire (MBE) in the Queen's Birthday Honours 2008.
 Lord and Lady Arran run the Fortescue family's stately home, Castle Hill House and gardens in Devon, as a venue for weddings and corporate hospitality.
 He has no son, but has two daughters: